ptarau/TypesAndProofs/README.md

 Given the Curry-Howard isomorphism, solving the type inhabitation problem is equivalent to finding propositional implicational intuitionistic tautology proofs.

-These tools implement Prolog-based algorithms on the two sides of the *Curry-Howard isomorphism*, including combinatorial and redom testers, centered around:
+These tools implement Prolog-based algorithms on the two sides of the *Curry-Howard isomorphism*, including combinatorial and random testers, centered around:

 - generating all candidate type expressions
 - generating all simple types